mjendrusch/nimna/README.md

 - [x] Create a high level wrapper for MEA structure prediction.
 - [x] Create a high level wrapper for comparative structure prediction.
 - [x] Create a high level wrapper for 2Dfold.
-- [ ] Create a high level wrapper for duplex fold.
+- [x] ~~Create a high level wrapper for duplex fold.~~ This functionality is given by using a dimer Compound, as already available.
 - [x] Create a high level wrapper for subopt.
-- [ ] Create a high level wrapper for local fold.
+- [x] Create a high level wrapper for local fold.
 - [x] Create a high level wrapper for structure evaluation.
 - [ ] Make this a **nimble** package.